Configurations of points and topology of real line arrangements: Moduli spaces and geometrical characterizations

-In addition, these two connected components are also geometrically characterized: as the original Zariski example of two sextics~\cite{zariski}, the Zariski pair formed by $\A_2^{1,1}$ can be distinguished by geometrical properties, in particular by a conic in two different ways (see Figure~\ref{fig:ZP13_2pts5}).
+In addition, these two connected components are also geometrically characterized as follows.
+As in the original Zariski example of two sextics~\cite{zariski}, the Zariski pair formed by $\A_2^{1,1}$ can be distinguished by a conic in two different ways (see Figure~\ref{fig:ZP13_2pts5}).
 Denote by $P_{i_1,\ldots,i_k}$ the singular point defined by $L_{i_1}, \ldots, L_{i_k}\in\M^{\kappa_1,\kappa_2}_\gamma$.

 \begin{propo} For any $\M^{\kappa_1,\kappa_2}_\gamma\in\Sigma_2$, the following are equivalent: \begin{enumerate} \item $\M^{\kappa_1,\kappa_2}_\gamma\in\Sigma_2^{0}$. \item The six lines $L_6, L_7, L_8, L_{10}, L_{11}, L_{13}$ are tangent to a smooth conic. \item The six triple points $P_{1,8,10}$, $P_{1,11,12}$, $P_{2,8,9}$, $P_{2,11,12}$, $P_{3,9,10}$ and $P_{3,12,13}$ are contained in a smooth conic. \item The three triple points $P_{1,11,12}$, $P_{2,8,9}$ and $P_{3,4,5}$ are aligned. \end{enumerate} \end{propo}